timeplus-io/proton/examples/coinbase/README.md

 Simply run `docker compose up` in this folder.
 Three docker containers in the stack:

 1. ghcr.io/timeplus-io/proton:latest, as the streaming database
-2. jeffail/benthos:latest, a [benthos](https://www.benthos.dev/) service as the data pipeline
+2. jeffail/benthos:latest, a [Benthos](https://www.benthos.dev/) service as the data pipeline
-3. init container, create the tickers stream when proton database server is ready
+3. init container, create the tickers stream when Proton database server is ready

 the ddl to create the stream is: